Afelipe72/Afelipe72/README.md

 <h2 align="center"> About Me👋 </h2>

 - 🧪 <b>I'm currently working on ... </b></br>
-      Working on a LLM chat using Deepseek.
+      On a LLM chat using Deepseek.
 - 🧠 <b>I'm currently learning about ... </b></br>
       Frontend/Backend frameworks and relational databases.
 - :godmode: <b>I’m currently looking for ... </b></br>